 Africa is one of the most dynamic centres of Christianity in the world.
 Africa has a significant share of the world’s 2.2 billion Christians.
-It has about 30 percent of the world’s evangelicals, 20 percent of the world’s Pentecostals and charismatics, and about 15 percent of the world’s Roman Catholics.
+It has about 30% of the world’s evangelicals, 20% of the world’s Pentecostals and charismatics, and about 15% of the world’s Roman Catholics.
 In addition, Africa has significant Orthodox groups such as the Ethiopian and Eritrean Orthodox Tewahedo Churches and the Coptic Orthodox Church of Alexandria.

 It Began in North Africa

 Christianity was well established in North Africa in the first few centuries after Christ.
 From a solid foundation in North Africa, Christianity moved deeper into the heart of the continent.
 The challenge by Islam and African traditional religions deepened the faith of believers.
 The fifteenth century was a turning point when Catholicism from Portugal circled the continent.